FantasticFiasco/action-update-license-year/README.md

 ### I want my pull requests to be automatically merged

-Your pull  requests can be merged by utilizing the gh-cli [cli/cli](https://github.com/cli/cli).
+Your pull requests can be merged by utilizing [GitHub CLI](https://github.com/cli/cli).
 Use 'branchName' to create a pr with a specified branch, and use `gh` to merge and close the pr (and delete the branch).

 ```yaml
 steps: